<img alt="" src="https://secure.hall3hook.com/198371.png" style="display:none;">

 Is a Lessee a Tenant or Landlord?

 When the asset under lease is a piece of real estate, then the lessee is a tenant and the lessor is the landlord.
-The lessee is the temporary occupant of the property, and the lessor owns the property in which the lessee is occupying.
+The lessee is the temporary occupant of the property, and the lessor owns the property which the lessee is occupying.

 Lessee vs. Lessor Accounting